 The Elgin area is a sanctuary for plant taxonomy.
-Our guides and members of the group were well-versed on plants endemic to the Fynbos biome.
+Our guides and members of the group were well-versed on endemic plants in the Fynbos biome.
 I gave up trying to learn their botanical names and just enjoyed looking at them.
 Some of the most beautiful endemic flowers are delicate Cape orchids.

-With a growing market in eco- and agri-tourism, the area is known for award-winning wine farms, farmstays, high-quality apple and pear orchards, roses and cut flowers, and commercial pine plantations.
-Elgin’s “cool temperatures and plentiful winter rainfall provide unique conditions ideal for wine growing”.
-Many grape varietals grow in the area with “special attention to Sauvignon Blanc and Pinot Noir“.
-Kogelberg Biosphere Reserve Company manages the reserve.”
+With a growing market in eco- and agri-tourism, the area is known for award-winning wine farms, farmstays, rolling apple and pear orchards, roses and cut flowers, and commercial pine plantations.
+Elgin’s “cool temperatures and winter rainfall provide unique conditions ideal for wine growing”.
+Grape varietals grow in the area with “special attention to Pinot Noir and Sauvignon Blanc“.
+Kogelberg Biosphere Reserve Company manages the land.”

 “The Kogelberg Biosphere Reserve is home to over 1,880 different species of plants, 77 of them occur nowhere else in the world.”
 SA-Venues